Hinds House: Construction of the Hinds House

-The House after the Hinds
+Hinds House, after the Hinds

 After Alfred's death, his children and grandchildren eventually moved away and nobody lived in the home.
 In 1930 the house was bought by two female school teachers.
 They operated the house and rented out rooms to guests until 1960.
 Between 1960 and 1980 the house continued to function as an inn under the ownership of two more people.
 The interiors of the house were also fixed up in this time, including the renovation of the sitting room and parlor on the first floor as apartments.
 In 1981, Sandra and Stan Mock bought the house and restored it to its original Stick-Eastlake style, restored the original common rooms, making it an example of the Victorian influence in Santa Cruz.
 In 2004 Brion Sprinsock and Kristine Albrecht purchased the property and operate the Hinds Victorian Guest House offering weekly lodging in downtown Santa Cruz.

 Recognition

 In 1982, the Santa Cruz Historical Society designated the Hinds House a historic landmark.
 On August 25, 1983, the house was put on the National Register of Historic Places listings in Santa Cruz County, California by the United States Department of the Interior.